-Budgeting Loans help spread the cost of expensive essential items.
-They are between £100 and £1,500 and you will ned to repay them out of your weekly benefits.
+Budgeting Loans help spread the cost of expensive essential items such as furniture, clothing and footwear, removal costs and maintenance measures.
+Loans are interest-free and range from between £100 and £1,500.
+You'll have to repay the loan out of your weekly benefits.

-Funeral Payments can help towards the cost of a funeral.
-Find out more in our guide When someone dies and our factsheet Planning for a funeral.
+Funeral Payments can help towards burial or cremation costs, and up to £700 for other expenses.
+Find out more in our guide When someone dies (PDF 895 KB) and our factsheet Planning for a funeral (PDF 516 KB).

-Cold Weather Payments help with extra heating costs during periods of very cold weather.
+Cold Weather Payments help with extra heating costs during periods of very cold weather, if you get certain means-tested benefits.

 Winter Fuel Payments are paid to most pensioner households to help with the cost of fuel.

-For more information, including who is eligible and how to apply, download The Social Fund factsheet (PDF 161 KB).
+For more information, including who is eligible and how to apply, download The Social Fund, Advances of Benefit and Local Welfare Provision factsheet (PDF 161 KB).

-Download More money in your pocket: a guide to claiming benefits for people over pension age (PDF 3 MB)
+Download our guide More money in your pocket: a guide to claiming benefits for people over pension age (PDF 3 MB)

 Set your location to see what Age UK offers in your local area.